 |Kenneth Lane||Special Education||Seely Place School|

 These staff members will continue to be evaluated by Edgemont administrators using Edgemont’s Annual Professional Performance Review Plan.
-This Plan provides a framework for identifying and commending effective performance in theri respective certification areas, for defining areas requiring attention, and for making recommendations that will assist a teacher or an administrator to improve instructional practices in his/her classroom, department, or school.
-Ultimately, Edgemont’s Annual Professional Performance Review Plan provides a framework to help make decisions about continued employment and the recommendation of continued employment which results in tenure for probationary employees.
+This plan provides a framework for identifying and commending effective performance in their respective certification areas, for defining areas requiring attention, and for making recommendations that will assist a teacher or an administrator to improve instructional practices in the classroom, department, or school.
+Ultimately, Edgemont’s Annual Professional Performance Review Plan provides a framework for decisions about continued employment; it is the recommendation of continued employment that results in tenure for probationary employees.

 The evaluation process in Edgemont is lengthy and comprehensive.
 A minimum of three formal observations of each probationary faculty member is conducted by an administrator each year.
 These formal observations may be announced or unannounced, and they augment informal observations made by administrators.
-In addition, I will make at least one unannounced visit to each probationary teacher’s classroom/workplace in addition to the three formal, evaluation reports to be written and discussed with the teacher.
-These observations are documented using the NYSUT Teacher Practice Rubric or the Multidimensional Leadership Performance Rubric, a thorough and rigorous set of standards for evaluating a teacher’s or administrator’s performance both inside and outside of the classroom.
-Teachers are encouraged to maintain a professional portfolio of artifacts that may assist with this process that may help to demonstrate their work in areas identified in the rubric as part of the evaluation process.
-The district and building administrators continue to train on the use of this rubric to ensure inter-rater reliability.
+In addition, I will make at least one unannounced visit to each probationary teacher’s classroom/workplace; my visit is in addition to the three formal evaluations, with those written reports to be shared and discussed with the teacher.
+These observations are documented using the NYSUT Teacher Practice Rubric or the Multidimensional Leadership Performance Rubric.
+Each is a thorough and rigorous standard for evaluating a teacher’s or administrator’s performance both inside and outside of the classroom.
+Teachers are encouraged to maintain a professional portfolio of artifacts that may help to demonstrate their work in areas identified in the rubric as part of the evaluation process and that may assist with this assessment.
+The district and building administrators continue to be trained on the use of this rubric to ensure inter-rater reliability.